 All flight attendants must be certified by the FAA.
 To become certified, flight attendants must complete their employer's initial training program and pass an exam.
 Flight attendants are certified for specific types of aircraft and must take new training for each type of aircraft on which they are to work.
 In addition, attendants receive recurrent training every year to maintain their certification.

 Career advancement is based on seniority.
 On international flights, senior attendants frequently oversee the work of other attendants.
 Senior attendants may be promoted to management positions in which they are responsible for recruiting, instructing, and scheduling.

 Attentiveness.
 Flight attendants must be aware of any security or safety risks during the flight.
 They also must be attentive to passengers' needs in order to ensure a pleasant travel experience.

 Communication skills.
 Flight attendants should speak clearly, listen attentively, and interact effectively with passengers and other crewmembers.

 Customer-service skills.
 Flight attendants should have poise, tact, and resourcefulness to handle stressful situations and address passengers' needs.

 Decisionmaking skills.
 Flight attendants must be able to act decisively in emergencies.

 Physical stamina.
-Flight attendants push, pull, and carry service items, open and close overhead buns, and stand and walk for long periods.
+Flight attendants push, pull, and carry service items, open and close overhead bins, and stand and walk for long periods.